I’m a writer, editor and photographer based in Holyoke, Massachusetts.

-A lifelong resident of the Pioneer Valley, I’ve primarily worked for the region’s major daily newspaper, The Republican, since 2006 — first as executive editor of the subsidiary MassPublishing, where I managed the production of a group of monthly news-magazines; and, more recently, as an assistant managing editor.
-In my current role, I manage breaking and investigative reporting, develop multimedia approaches for presenting the news online, produce data analysis and visualizations, and shoot photos and videos for the newspaper’s website, MassLive.com.
-I’ve also worked as managing editor for the Northampton-based Daily Hampshire Gazette.
+A lifelong resident of the Pioneer Valley, I had a long career in journalism—mostly as an assistant managing editor at The Republican, where I managed breaking and investigative reporting, developed multimedia approaches for presenting the news online, created data visualizations, and shot photos and videos.
+I also did a stint as managing editor at the Daily Hampshire Gazette.

 At the University of Massachusetts at Amherst, I majored in English and Economics.
 You can blame John Stifler‘s class “Economics and the Literary Imagination” for that.

 I play guitar in a several indie rock and power pop bands.